uw-midsun/strategy/dynamics/README.md

 + `tests` directory
 + `CdACrrCalculator.py`: Extract aero drag and rolling resistance coefficients
 + `parserolldowndata.py`: Method to produce cleaned dataframe from CSV rolldown
++ `car_model.py`: Class to model car object, and using free-body diagram physics to determine energy needed for the car parameters and route

 ### `motor_efficiency` module